Trade-off between complexity and energy in quantum phase estimation: Quantum Phase Estimation

 where $\hat{\phi}$ is an unbiased estimator of $\phi$ based on the $Q$ measurement outcomes and $\text{Var}[\hat{\phi}]$ is its variance.
 Note that the bound is only achievable in the asymptotic limit of large $Q\gg1$ by employing adaptive estimation procedures for determining the optimal measurement \cite{paris2009quantumestimationquantumtechnology}.

-Within this framework we study the sequential strategy of the type described in Eq. \eqref{sequential} as inspired by Refs.~\cite{Higgins_2007,Nichols2016}: the phase $\phi$ is ideally imprinted via a unitary phase shift operator $\exp(-i\phi H)$ where $H$ is a control Hamiltonian.
+Within this framework we study the sequential strategy of the type described in Eq.~\eqref{sequential} as inspired by Refs.~\cite{Higgins_2007,Nichols2016,RafalSeq}: the phase $\phi$ is ideally imprinted via a unitary phase shift operator $\exp(-i\phi H\DT{/2})$ where $H$ is a control Hamiltonian.
 The operator functions as an oracle and each time we make a query it is repeatedly applied to the probe state, which will carry accumulating information about the phase.
 Finally the state is measured, yielding an estimate on the phase.
-If the oracle is applied $N$ times, we denote the QFI of the final state by $F_N$.
+If the oracle is applied $N$ times, we denote the QFI of the final state by $F_N$. \DT{In the rest of this work we will treat $N\geq1$ as a continuous variable for simplicity~\cite{RafalSeq,Dorner2009}.}

-To determine the complexity, we quantify $Con$ in Eq.~\eqref{def:complexity} by demanding a target value, denoted as $\delta^2$, of the quantity on the right hand side of \eqref{cramer}.
-The target value $\delta^2$ thus bounds from below the estimation variance.
+To determine the complexity, we quantify $Con$ in Eq.~\eqref{def:complexity} by demanding a target value, denoted as $\delta^2$, of the quantity on the right hand side of \eqref{cramer}, so that $\delta^2$ lower bounds the estimator variance.
 Naively, the number of independent repetitions of an $N$-step sequence needed to reach the set goal is

 and so the complexity can be derived as